A Geometric Approach to Radial Correlation Type Problems: Epilogue

 \subsection{A Few Words on Mahler Conjecture}

-I believe the spherical localisation techniques of Lemma \ref{fondaa} can be used to attempt to prove the Mahler Conjecture.
-Let me explain: The Mahler Conjecture suggests that for $K$ a centrally-symmetric convex body in $\mathbb{R}^n$, we have:
+This section is taken from \cite{memmahl}.
+The Mahler Conjecture suggests that for $K$ a centrally-symmetric convex body in $\mathbb{R}^n$, we have:

 where $\mathring{K}$ is the polar of the symmetric convex body $K$.
-Let us see how one could prove the above inequality.
+Let us see how one could attack this problem using the localisation techniques discussed in this paper.
 Apply the following steps: \begin{itemize} \item Consider the symmetric convex sets $K$ such that for \emph{almost} all the sections $P\cap K$, where $P$ is a $2$-dimensional plane containing the origin we have:

 \item Study the two-dimensional variational problem, which is to minimise: